lunalite/UITestLearning/README.md

 Unable to test certain APKs like those of other languages, or those like 'Power Me Off' since it might shut down the entire emulator.
-Or some which there are no clickables(flash games)
+Or some which there are no clickables(flash games) Or those that require login and internet like Absolute EMR and AccuManager .

 ## Updates